yaskho/holbertonschool-simple_shell/README.md

 This file contains a function that frees an array of strings.

-7.handle_exit_command.c:

-This file contains a function that handles the exit command.

 FUNCTIONALITY:
 The simple shell project implements the following functionality: